-2. After you complete the form, submit it to the Privacy Office within 24 hours after discovery.
+2. After you complete the form, submit it to the Privacy Office within 24 hours of discovery.

 NOTE: The DD2959 form should also be used to report updates to previous submissions.

 DoDEA employees responsible for a PII breach will be required, at minimum, to complete the Safeguarding PII Course and submit their certificate of completion to their supervisor and the DoDEA Privacy Office.
 DoDEA supervisors must report to the Privacy Office within 15 days of the breach what disciplinary and/or administrative actions were assessed against those personnel responsible for a breach.